devopsw18/docs/docs/gettingstarted/gitlab/ssh_gitlab.md

 ## Setup GitLab SSH

 ### Generate an SSH key pair

+Create a new folder to store all your Swedcon18 Project

-1. Open Terminal or GitBash for Windows or click to download for windows [Gitbash](https://gitforwindows.org)
+1. Open Terminal or GitBash for Windows or click to download for windows Get Gitbash [Gitbash](https://gitforwindows.org)
 2. In the Type
 ```bash
 ssh-keygen -t ed25519 -C "<comment>"